ua-parser/uap-r/README.md

 that you don't complete this step, the uaparser will attempt to download the YAML file into a temporary directory when called, but this is less efficient and not workable for machines without a direct internet connection.

+Follow the instructions on [this wiki page](https://github.com/ua-parser/uap-r/wiki/Installing-uaparser-on-Mac-OS-X)  if you are seeing errors related to yaml-cpp when attempting to install uaparser on OS X.

 Dependencies
 ======
 * R;